Jie0618/PhysicsRegression/README.md

 `bash ./bash/train.sh`

+The training process consists of 100 epochs, with each epoch containing 500 training steps.
+The training time for each epoch ranges from 10 to 30 minutes when using a single 80GB A100 GPU.
+Occasionally, you may encounter the "CUDA: Out of Memory" error due to insufficient memory.
+In such cases, you can reduce the `tokens_per_batch` parameter, which defines the maximum number of tokens per batch, and increase `max_epoch` or `n_steps_per_epoch` to maintain the same total amount of training data.

 The most useful hyper-parameters are presented in `./bash/train.sh`, which is listed below, while the others related are specified in parsers.py, and environment hyper-parameters are in envs/environment.py.

 - **`expr_train_data_path`**: The path to dataset for training.
 You can use our synthetic data in `data/exprs_train`, avaiable at [link](https://drive.google.com/drive/folders/17rbDLb2ZBgK9DidJtb1nyBFmGtOokhYs), or use any specific data of your own.